Hotel Laundry- Case Study

 These movements are particularly stressful on the hands, wrists and shoulders.

 Handling the laundry requires whole body motions beyond acceptable ranges.
 Reaching above the shoulder, bending to the floor (Figure 5) and twisting are examples.
-In addition, the job is carried out while standing on a concrete floor which adds stress to the feet and legs as well as to the rest of the body.
+Also, the job is carried out while standing on a concrete floor which adds stress to the feet and legs as well as to the rest of the body.
 In addition to the ergonomic risk factors, the persons handling and washing soiled laundry may be exposed to the following risks:

 Figure 5 - Pulling wet laundry from the washer